Kirill Gerasimov

-Kirill Gerasimov (Кирилл Герасимов, born June 5, 1971 in Moscow, Soviet Union) is a Russian professional poker player.
+Kirill Gerasimov (Кирилл Герасимов, born 5 June 1971, in Moscow, Soviet Union) is a Russian professional poker player.

 Personal life

-Gerasimov worked as an insurance salesman in Moscow, and started entering poker tournaments throughout Europe in 2001.
 Gerasimov was mentored in poker by professional Marcel Lüske.
-Gerasimov himself went on to mentor former tennis professional Yevgeny Kafelnikov in poker as well as Mikhail Lakhitov.
+Gerasimov himself went on to mentor former tennis professional Yevgeny Kafelnikov in poker as well as fellow professional Mikhail Lakhitov.

 Poker career

 World Poker Tour

 The Paradise Poker website backed Gerasimov in the World Poker Tour season 1 $25,000 championship event, where he finished runner-up to Alan Goehring to take home a $506,625 prize.
-Since he became a noted player for this runner-up finish, many people have noted he has similar facial characteristics to actor Matt Damon, who played the lead role in the 1998 poker film Rounders.

 World Heads-Up Poker Championship

 In June 2002, he won the second World Heads-Up Poker Championship in Vienna, winning the €60,000 grand prize.

 World Series of Poker

-In May 2003, Gerasimov made his first World Series of Poker (WSOP) final table, finishing in 6th place in the $1,500 No Limit Hold-Em event and receiving a $24,000 prize.
+In May 2003, Gerasimov made his first World Series of Poker - WSOP final table, finishing in 6th place in the $1,500 No Limit Hold-Em event and receiving a $24,000 prize.
 Other finalists in the tournament included eventual winner Amir Vahedi and other professionals T. J. Cloutier, and Brad Daugherty.

 In April 2004, Gerasimov returned to the WSOP and again made two final tables: a 5th-place finish ($30,060) in the $1,500 Pot Limit Hold-Em event featuring 1996 Main Event champion Huck Seed and Tony Bloom, and a 2nd-place finish ($100,000) in the $1,500 No Limit Hold-Em shootout event featuring John Juanda and Daniel Negreanu.

 Gerasimov cashed four times in the 2005 World Series of Poker, including a 2nd-place finish ($108,775) in the seven-card stud tournament, and he cashed in the $10,000 Main Event World Championship for the first time, with his 444th-place finish earning $16,055.